 Transelec develops its activities in Chile in the electricity market, which has been divided into three sectors: generation, transmission and distribution.
 The generation sector includes companies that are dedicated to produce electricity that will subsequently be used throughout the country by end users.
-The primary goal of the transmission sector (the only sector in which it participates Transelec) is to transport the generated electricity from where it is produced (electrical power plants) to the 'points of entry' of the distribution companies' networks or of the large end users.
-Finally, the purpose of the distribution sector is to carry electricity to the physical location where each end user will use this electricity.
+The purpose of the distribution sector is to carry electricity to the physical location where each end user will use this electricity.
+Finally, the primary goal of the transmission sector (the only sector in which it participates Transelec) is to transport the generated electricity from where it is produced (electrical power plants) to the 'points of entry' of the distribution companies' networks or of the large end users.

-The transmission system of Transelec which stretches between 'Arica y Parinacota' Regions to 'Los Lagos' Region, encompasses the majority of the national transmission lines and substations in the Central Interconnected System (SIC) and the Great North Interconnected System (SING).
+The transmission system of Transelec which stretches between 'Arica y Parinacota' Regions to 'Los Lagos' Region, encompasses the majority of the transmission lines and substations in the National Electrical System.
 This transmission system transports the electricity that supplies approximately 98.5% of Chile's population.
-The Company owns the 66% of all of the 500 kV electricity transport lines, 39% of the 220 kV lines, 83% of the 154 kV lines and 10% of the 110kV and 66kV lines.
+The Company owns the 35% of all of the 500 kV electricity transport lines, 40% of the 220 kV lines, 83% of the 154 kV lines and 10% of the 110kV and 66kV lines.

 The legal framework that governs the electrical transmission business in Chile is contained in DFL No. 4/2006, which establishes the modified, coordinated and systemized text of Decree with Force of Law No. 1 from the Ministry of Mining, issued in 1982; and the General Electricity Services Law.
-(DFL No. 1/82) and its subsequent modifications, including Law 19,940 ('Ley Corta I') published on March 13, 2004, and the Law 20.936 issued on July 20, 2016, stablishes a new electric transmission system and creates an independent coordinator of the National Electric System (The Transmission Law).
-Additionally, those who explodes and operates transmission facilities must follow at every time the Technical Standard on Reliability and Service Quality (Exempt Resolution CNE No. 40 of May 16, 2005) and its subsequent modifications.
+(DFL No. 1/82) and its subsequent modifications, including Law 19,940 ('Ley Corta I') published on March 13, 2004, and the Law 20.936 issued on July 20, 2016, which stablishes a new electric transmission system and creates an independent coordinator of the National Electric System.
+Additionally, those who explodes and operates transmission facilities must follow at every time the Technical Standard on Reliability and Service Quality (Exempt Resolution No. 299 of April 26, 2018).

-The Transmission Law redefines transmission systems classifying them into: National Transmission System (previously trunk), the Transmission Systems Zonal (previously subtransmission) Systems Dedicated (previously additional transmission), and create two new segments: Systems for Development Poles and International Systems Interconnection.
-Additionally the bill of law addresses the transmission planning a long-term horizon and regulates the pricing of national, zonal and for development poles systems and payment for use of transmission facilities dedicated by users liable to price regulation, among other topics.
+The Law 20,936/2016 redefines transmission systems classifying them into five segments: National Transmission System (previously trunk), the Transmission Systems Zonal (previously subtransmission) Systems Dedicated (previously additional transmission), Systems for Development Poles and International Systems Interconnection.
+Additionally the bill of law addresses the transmission planning a long-term horizon and regulates the pricing of national, zonal and for development poles systems and payment for use of transmission facilities dedicated by users liable to price regulation.

-Transelec's business is focused on the economic retribution for the transmission service delivered by its facilities, aligned to the security and quality service standards established.
-Transelec has the wright to annually receive the Annual Value of Transmission per tranche (VATT) for its National and Zonal transmission facilities, defined in the tariff processes or in the expansion projects adjudication decrees.
-For the Dedicated System facilities, Transelec signs private agreements of transmission with the respective users to define the payment for the use of these.
+Transelec's business is focused on the economic retribution that can obtain for tolls by use of the transport and transformation capacity of its facilities, aligned to the security and quality service standards.
+Transelec has the right to annually receive the annual transmission value (VATT) for its facilities belonging to the national and zonal transmission systems, defined in the tariff processes or in the Decree for the award of expansion works, as the case may be.
+In the case of the installations of the Dedicated Transmission System, Transelec agrees private transport contracts with the respective users, to define the payment for the use of this type of facilities.